-Johannesburg, South Africa (CNN) -- More than 100 security guards have been protesting outside some of the World Cup stadiums this week in South Africa, calling on soccer's world governing body FIFA to upgrade their pay.
+Johannesburg, South Africa (CNN) -- More than 100 security guards have been protesting outside some of the World Cup stadiums this week in South Africa calling on FIFA to upgrade their pay.

-Along with dealing with security, the guards handle tickets -- so a strike delayed the start of Monday's match between world champions Italy and Paraguay in Cape Town.
+Along with dealing with security, the guards handle tickets so a strike Monday delayed the start of the match between Italy and Paraguay in Cape Town

 Local police had to be brought in to the stadium to handle security.

-Protesters were out again Tuesday outside of Moses Mabhida Stadium in Durban.
+Protesters were out again Tuesday outside of Moses Mabhida Stadium.

 CNN's Robyn Curnow contributed to this report.